 Sleeping on your back with a pillow under your knees or on your side with a pillow between your knees can help reduce back pain.
 Avoid sleeping on your stomach, as this can cause poor back posture.

-Avoid sleeping on your stomach as this can worsen back pain.
-Also, make sure your mattress is of good quality and replace it if it is too old.
-An ill-fitting pillow can also make pain worse, so make sure you have good support for your head and neck.
+Avoid sleeping on your stomach, as this can exacerbate back pain.
+Also, make sure your mattress is of good quality and replace it if it's too old.
+An ill-fitting pillow can also aggravate pain, so make sure you have good support for your head and neck.
 Also, avoid staying in the same position for too long during the night.

 Accessories for sleeping better with back pain